-John Wayne Gacy was born in 1942 in Chicago, Illinois, USA.
+John Wayne Gacy was born on March 17, 1942 in Chicago, Illinois, USA.
 Also known as “The Killer Clown” and “Pogo the Clown,” this sadistic charmer enjoyed a hobby of entertaining the city’s children in a clown suit.
 However, he had a much deeper and unspeakably sinister disguise.
 Using his gregarious personality, he lured dozens of young males to his home to torture, rape, and kill them.
 With 33 confirmed murders, he is famous only for his chilling acts of brutality.
 This article will take you inside the life of the madman where you’ll see exactly what makes him one of the most prolific and disturbing serial killers in American history.

 Who Was John Wayne Gacy?

 According to many sources, the life of young Gacy began with a troubled childhood.
 His parents were John Stanley Gacy, Sr., who was of Polish descent, and Marion Elaine Robison, who was of English and possibly Danish descent (Geneanet).
 He also lived with his older sister Joanne, born in 1939, and younger sister Karen, born in 1944.
 Each day, his father enjoyed drinking brandy in the family basement after work, and his drunken stupors were often filled with rage.
 The whole family suffered beatings at the hands of his father, and the abuse persisted throughout his childhood.

 High school proved to be a challenge.
 Although the teenage boy attended several different schools, he did not graduate.
 This may have been more a result of his own confusion with his budding homosexual orientation and his volatile relationship with his father than a result of impaired learning.
 In fact, his I.Q. tests revealed high intelligence.